nilesr/formgen/README.md

 **Number of refrigerators**: 12<br />
 **Facility Type**: Dispensary<br />
 Located in **Atlanta**, **Georgia**

+You can also provide `pretty_column` set to false to display the raw column name if you don't provide a display_name or callback.

+You can also give `pretty_value` and set it to true or false to determine if the column value should be prettified or translated if you don't provide a callback.

 If you have an image, audio or video column, with \_contentType and \_uriFragment columns, you can specify the name without the extra \_uriFragment and you'll get a dom element that can be appended to e, or for an image you can get c.src to put it in your own html.